 While insurance companies are required to handle your claim in good faith, they don’t owe you the same kind of legal duty that your attorney would.
 And, sadly, insurers frequently breach their basic duty of good faith (which may, in some cases, give rise to an additional claim in your case for bad faith insurance).

 The best way to know if the offer is too low?
 Talk to an attorney.
-If you’re in the Augusta area, give us a call at Jackson Law Offices, P.C.
+If you’re in the Augusta area, give us a call at M. Austin Jackson Attorney at Law.
 We often hear from people who ask us, “Should I accept my insurance company settlement?”
 It’s a conversation we’re happy to have — honestly, confidently, and at no cost or obligation.
 We’ll tell you whether we think we can help and what your options might look like.

 Don’t Settle for Less Than You Deserve.
-Call Jackson Law Offices, P.C. for Help and Advice.
+Call M. Austin Jackson for Help and Advice.

 A personal injury lawyer’s job is to offer you help and advice, to zealously advocate for your best interests, to take the burden of uncertainty off your shoulders, and to fight to maximize your financial compensation.